Wilfred Beaver

-Captain Wilfred Beaver (10 May 1897 – 19 August 1986) was a World War I flying ace credited with 19 aerial victories.
+Captain Wilfred Beaver (10 May 1897 – 19 August 1986) was a British World War I flying ace credited with 19 aerial victories and American fighter pilot in World War II.

 Early life and Army service

 After passing his childhood in his native England, Beaver sailed for Canada.
 His parents separated in 1911, and he was shipped off to Montreal, Canada.
 He was supposed to live with his uncle and study dentistry.
 He enlisted in the 1st Canadian Heavy Battery of the Canadian Expeditionary Force on 7 August 1914.
 He served with the Field Artillery for the next two and a half years, including duty in France.

 Aerial success

 He transferred to the Royal Flying Corps on 28 February 1917.
 He trained at the RAF Training School at Oxford, England.
 He was posted to 20 Squadron to fly two-seater Bristol Fighters.
 He scored his first victory on 13 November 1917.
 On 6 January 1918, he became an ace.
 He continued collecting victories, with a double on 5 February 1918 and three wins on 27 May 1918.
 His final victory came on 13 June 1918.
 In the final analysis, Beaver and his observers (including fellow aces M. B. Mather and Ernest Deighton) were credited 11 enemy airplanes destroyed and eight driven down out of control.